How to measure your dog properly to get the right size of the harness.

 If you want to do some kind of dog sport like dog footbiking, bikejoring or canicross, it’s essential to have a perfectly fitted harness for your dog.
 The harness should be the right size to make the dog feel comfortable and prevent any injury to their fur or skin.

 Nevertheless, there are dog breeds (such as the Australian Kelpie) that have quite a different body shape and our harnesses do not have to fit them well.
-Every harness is designed for a particular breed (e.g. the sled harness is designed for Huskies, Malamutes, Samoyeds and similar breeds).
+Every harness is designed for particular breeds (e.g. the sled harness is designed for Huskies, Malamutes, Samoyeds and similar breeds).
 If you plan to buy a harness for another breed other than the one the harness is intended for, you must also measure the dog’s body length and chest.

 Summary:

-Product | Where to measure | How to measure |
+Product Where to measure How to measure

-neck from shoulder blades to tail the widest part of dog’s torso |
+the widest part of dog’s torso

 The example of perfectly fitted harness